-Eunamus explores the creation and power of European national museums.
-The focus is on understanding the conditions for using the past in negotiations that recreate citizenship, and on the understanding of layers of territorial belonging.
-The research is conducted through multi-disciplinary collaboration between eight leading university institutions.
-Project partners and associated researchers will explore institutional path dependencies, the handling of conflicts, modes of representation, cultural policy and visitors’ experiences.
+Eunamus explored the creation and power of European national museums.
+The focus was on understanding the conditions for using the past in negotiations that recreate citizenship, and on the understanding of layers of territorial belonging.
+The research was conducted through multi-disciplinary collaboration between eight leading university institutions.
+Project partners and associated researchers explored institutional path dependencies, the handling of conflicts, modes of representation, cultural policy and visitors’ experiences.

 - To conduct a comparative study of the formation of national museums in Europe and deliver a rich picture of national museums in all their social, political, and intellectual complicity.

 - To reveal the historiographic practices that underlie national museums’ uses of the past and to understand how they mould collective sensibilities, notions of community, citizenship, and boundaries of difference.

 - To examine the semiotics of national museum buildings and gathered material heritage and make visible the material culture that unites and defines European sensibilities and values.

 - To interrogate the policy making and policy implementation actions of national museums and understand how these institutions have acquired their roles as social agents.

 - To locate the European citizen as an active participant in the making of national museums and understand the reception of national museums.

 - To facilitate for national museums to act as arenas for dialogue between European citizens about what it means to belong to a nation and to Europe.

 Eunamus activities were divided into six thematic research strands.
 Five of them ran in parallel with slightly staggered beginnings.
 There was a snowball effect built in to the work plan which permitted, with the addition of each layer, an increased understanding of national museums based on historising and comparative studies.
 The final study brought together the results in a comprehensive statement on how national museums can contribute to social change.

 Mapping and framing institutions 1750-2010: national museums interacting with nation-making